Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 ### `Client`/`Server` code separation

-A challenge we encountered when developing Boss Room was that code would often run in a single context, either client or server.
+A challenge the Boss Room development team encountered when developing Boss Room was that code would often run in a single context, either client or server.
 Reading mixed client and server code adds a layer of complexity, making mistakes more likely.

-To solve this challenge, we explored different client-server code separation approaches.
-We eventually decided to revert our initial client/server/shared assemblies to a more classic domain-driven assembly architecture while keeping more complex classes separated by client/server.
+To solve this challenge, they explored different client-server code separation approaches.
+The team eventually decided to revert the initial client/server/shared assemblies to a more classic domain-driven assembly architecture while keeping more complex classes separated by client/server.

-Our initial thought was that separating assemblies by client and server would allow for easier porting to a dedicated game server (DGS) model afterward; we’d only need to strip a single assembly to ensure code only runs when necessary.
+The initial thought was that separating assemblies by client and server would allow for easier porting to a dedicated game server (DGS) model afterward; the team would only need to strip a single assembly to ensure code only runs when necessary.

 However, this approach had two primary issues:

 * It introduced callback hell, which made code (that should be trivial) too complex.
-You can look at our different action implementations in Boss Room 1.3.1 to see this.
+You can look at the different action implementations in Boss Room 1.3.1 to see this.
-* Many components could be single simple classes instead of three-class horrors.
+* Many components were better suited as single simple classes instead of three-class horrors.

-After investigation, we determined that client/server separation was unnecessary for the following reasons:
+After investigation, the Boss Room development team determined that client/server separation was unnecessary for the following reasons:

 * There’s no need for [asmdef (assembly definition)](https://docs.unity3d.com/Manual/cus-asmdef.html) stripping because you can ifdef out single classes instead.
 * It’s not completely necessary to ifdef classes because it’s only compile-time insurance that certain parts of client-side code never run.
 You can still disable the component on Awake at runtime if it's not mean to run on the server or client.
 * The added complexity outweighed the pros that’d help with stripping whole assemblies.
 * Most `Client`/`Server` class pairs are tightly coupled and call one another; they have split implementations of the same logical object.
 Separating them into different assemblies forces you to create “bridge classes” to avoid circular dependencies between your client and server assemblies.
 By putting your client and server classes in the same assemblies, you allow those circular dependencies in those tightly coupled classes and remove unnecessary bridging and abstractions.
 * Whole assembly stripping is incompatible with NGO because NGO doesn’t support NetworkBehaviour stripping.
 Components related to a NetworkObject must match on the client and server sides.
-If these components aren’t identical, it creates undefined runtime errors (the errors will change from one use case to another; they range from no issue, to silent errors, to buffer exceptions) with NGO's NetworkBehaviour indexing.
+If these components aren’t identical, it creates undefined runtime errors (the errors will change from one use to another; they range from no issue, to silent errors, to buffer exceptions) with NGO's `NetworkBehaviour` indexing.

-After those experiments, we established new rules for the team:
+After those experiments, the Boss Room development team established new rules for the codebase:

 * Use domain-based assemblies
 * Use single classes for small components (for example, the Boss Room door with a simple on/off state).